 Low Land Use and Modularity

-In New York, where land is often at a premium with competing demands for limited space, advanced nuclear technology resources have a very small geographic footprint.
-For example, nuclear generation uses only about 1% of the land that solar panels would require for a similarly sized system.9 Such density enables siting plants near existing grid infrastructure even if land is constrained.
+In New York, where land is often at a premium with competing demands for limited space, it is especially significant that advanced nuclear technology resources have a very small geographic footprint.
+For example, nuclear generation uses only about 1% of the land that solar panels would require for a similarly sized system.9 Such energy density enables siting plants near existing grid infrastructure even if land is constrained.

 In addition, advanced nuclear reactors are designed to be “modular” with smaller units that are easier